This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Random disclaimer: Mini Egg fans may notice that there are blue eggs in my pictures despite the fact that they don’t make blue ones – I actually just painted some of the white mini eggs with some pastel blue edible paint because it annoys me that Cadbury has made their eggs such bland colours now and they don’t have any blue ones.
 I’m extra, and a perfectionist, I know. you don’t have to tell me.

-- 2 x 125g packets Cadbury Mini Eggs (or other mini Easter eggs)
+- 250 g Cadbury Mini Eggs (2x 125g packs) or other mini Easter eggs

 - Line 1-2 baking sheets with non-stick baking paper or parchment.